mikependon/RepoDB.NET/pages/operations/merge.md

 }
 ```

+{: .important }
-> The result is always the value of primary key.
-If the primary key is an identity and a new record has been inserted, then the newly generated identity value will be returned.
+> The result will vary from the value of the `GlobalConfiguration.Options` property [KeyColumnReturnBehavior](/enumeration/keycolumnreturnbehavior).

 ## Targeting a Table